Skip to main content

 return result.order_id if result else None

 The expiry check (secs_remaining <= 30) prevents placing orders on markets that are about to close.
 Without it, you fill on a market that resolves 10 seconds later and cannot place an exit if needed.
+I learned this the hard way — an early version of the bot placed an order with 8 seconds remaining, got filled, and the market resolved before I could even check the position status.
+The capital was locked for the full resolution cycle.

 Wiring It Together: Async Event Loop